-The main objective of this project was to explore the dynamics of suggestions made by a user assistant integrated in an ERP system.
+The main objective of this project was to research user-assistant interaction dynamics within the Sage B7 ERP system.

-I designed a user assistant interaction concept based on users input.
+I designed a user-centered virtual assistant interaction concept.
 Later, I socialized it with context-related participants through a participatory workshop.

 Thus, I could analyze challenges and opportunities of a user assistant feature for an ERP System.
 Ultimately, I suggested feature requirements and design recommendations for future design work in this area.

 In order to learn from earlier experiences with digital assistants and to understand why Clippy and Rover failed as “digital assistants”, I reviewed the thesis of Luke Swartz’s (2003) “Why People Hate the Paperclip: Labels, Appearance, Behavior, and Social Responses to User Interface Agents.”

 Among the diverse findings of this thesis, I selected five main concepts to present the main lessons learned from previous experiences with digital assistants Clippy and Rover, based on the insights that Swartz (2003) established in his work after theoretical, qualitative, and quantitative studies.